Find Affordable College Courses

 Concentrations Within Foreign Languages & Linguistics

-If you plan to be a foreign languages and linguistics major, you may want to focus your studies on one of the following concentrations.
+Foreign Languages & Linguistics majors may want to concentrate their studies in one of these areas.
 The completion numbers here include all graduates who receive any type of degree in this field from University of Southern California.
 Some of these focus areas may not be available for your degree level.

 Concentration Annual Degrees Awarded